Skip to main content

 Moving and Ordering Test Cases

 Bringing test cases in the correct order can save lots of headaches and can avoid testing the same things multiple times.
-In Testiny, each test case has its own index within a folder and you can move test cases up and down using the drag & drop handle (drag-handle).
+In Testiny, each test case has its own index within a folder and you can move test cases up and down to custom sort them using the drag & drop handle (drag-handle).
 Testiny illustrates all the places where you can move a test case.
 When creating a test run, Testiny uses the order specified in the test case folders.

 It’s also possible to move test cases between folders or even move complete folders (test cases in the folders and subfolders are automatically moved as well).
 This allows you to group all test cases that belong logically together in one folder and to specify the order in which the test cases shall be executed during a run.